Compiling OpenEB on Linux

 Get started!

 You are now ready to use OpenEB.
 The best way to start getting familiar with the event-based technology is to open an event-based camera with Metavision Viewer to begin data collection and visualization.
-You can choose to dive directly in the SDK by following a Tutorial or looking at a Code Sample.
+You can choose to dive directly in the SDK by following a getting started guide or looking at a Code Sample.